datanooblol/agent-server/app/package/prompt_hub/generate_plotly_data.md

 # INSTRUCTIONS

+- **CRITICAL**: Use ONLY the exact data values, column names, and row data from the provided DATA - DO NOT create, modify, or hallucinate any data
+- **NEVER** invent data points that don't exist in the provided DATA
+- **NEVER** modify numeric values - use exact values from DATA
+- **NEVER** change category names - use exact strings from DATA columns
+- **ALWAYS** verify that every x and y value comes directly from the provided DATA
 - Analyze USER_INPUT to understand visualization intent (trend, comparison, distribution, relationship, composition)
 - Examine DATA structure to identify data types, relationships, and grouping opportunities
-- **CRITICAL**: Choose the best chart type and structure by matching USER_INPUT intent with DATA characteristics
+- Choose the best chart type and structure by matching USER_INPUT intent with DATA characteristics
 - **SMART GROUPING**: When data has multiple categorical dimensions, create grouped/stacked charts with colors
 - **MULTIPLE SERIES**: Split data into logical series when beneficial for comparison
 - Generate complete Plotly JSON structure (data + layout) - NOT Python code
 - Use actual column names from the provided DATA
 - Apply smart color schemes and professional styling
 - Ensure the chart effectively answers the user's question and reveals data patterns

+# DATA FIDELITY RULES

+- Use exact values from the provided DATA without modification
+- Use actual column names as they appear in the DATA
+- Do not add rows or data points not present in the original DATA
+- Every chart element must map directly to the source DATA

 # CHART SELECTION GUIDELINES